 Ash Brown – Is a pretty dark shade considering it’s supposed to be one of the lightest, and I just can’t pull it off sadly.

-Quality wise, I cannot fault the palette at all.
+Quality wise, I cannot fault the Anastasia Beverly Hills Custom Contour Palette at all.
 The powders are all creamy, pigmented and easy to blend but the contour shades are just too pigmented which sounds like a ridiculous thing to moan about, but I find that there’s just no room for error with these shades and I much prefer paler pigmentation when it comes to contours so I can build my contour up rather than spending ages trying to blend them out.
 I think you’d be blown away by these powders if you have a light skintone, but if you porcelain skin like myself, I just don’t think the shades are pale enough for us but their ‘Fair Cream Contour Kit’ is genuinely pale and is a much better match which I’ll review in full very soon for you…